Inferring the Dynamics of the State Evolution During Quantum Annealing: Experiments

-We verify that using an Ising model computed with the genetic algorithm (Algorithm~\ref{sec:genetic_algo}) is indeed advantageous for investigating the evolution of the ground state during the anneal.
+We verify that using an Ising model computed with the genetic algorithm is indeed advantageous for investigating the evolution of the quantum state during the anneal.
 We refer to the optimized Ising model returned by Algorithm~\ref{algo:genetic} as simply the \textit{Chimera Ising} in the remainder of the text.
-To be precise, we employ the highest fitness Ising model from the third run of the genetic algorithm which is displayed in the lower right panel in Figure~\ref{fig:genetic_algo} as a green line.
+To be precise, we employ the Ising model with best fitness from the third run of the genetic algorithm which is displayed in the lower right panel in Figure~\ref{fig:genetic_algo} as a green line.

 Figure~\ref{fig:1000_rand_opt} shows, for $1000$ slices (i.e., a $1000$ microsecond anneal), the progression of the average of the $1$ percent minimum energies found.
 We observe that the total change in energy is considerably more pronounced for the Chimera Ising returned by Algorithm~\ref{algo:genetic} compared to a randomly generated non-optimized and unstructured Ising.
 Looking at the plot it seems straightforward to define the freezeout point to occur at roughly slice $500$ where both curves stabilize horizontally.
-We will investigate the relationship between the point at which the energies stabilize in the slicing plots and the freezeout point computed with the methodology of \cite{Benedetti2016} (see Section~\ref{sec:measuring_freezeout}) in more detail in the next subsection.
+We will investigate the relationship between the point at which the energies stabilize in the slicing plots and the freezeout point estimate computed with the methodology of \cite{Benedetti2016} (see Section~\ref{sec:measuring_freezeout}) in more detail in the next subsection.